 Istanbul, Turkey is stunning, though it has only recently become a must-see destination.
 This legendary land will definitely welcome you with great experiences, with the unique features of a long, diverse history and the dynamic lifestyle of an economic center.
 Prepare to be immersed in Istanbul’s thousand-year history as it wraps around you the moment you arrive in the city.

-Mysterious architectural works
+Mysterious architectural works – Amazing Istanbul

 If you love religious architecture, take some time to visit the Hagia Sophia, which is a museum that no one can ignore when visiting Istanbul.
-Despite it is currently under renovation and many of the rooms are closed, this architectural masterpiece still impresses you, regardless of the views or camera angles.
+Despite it being currently under renovation and many of the rooms being closed, this architectural masterpiece still impresses you, regardless of the views or camera angles.
 Besides the Hagia Sophia, let’s continue to explore the Blue Mosque, which is nothing short of magnificent.

 Shopping in Istanbul

 Coming to Istanbul, whether it’s a long trip or just a quick visit, the Grand Bazaar should definitely be on your list.
 This area was declared a World Heritage Site by UNESCO and is the world’s largest covered market.
-With more than 4,000 vendors selling various items, the Grand Bazaar will make you ecstatic with local food, jewelry, carpets or souvenirs..
+With more than 4,000 vendors selling various items, the Grand Bazaar will make you ecstatic with local food, jewelry, carpets, or souvenirs.

 → More information